 This Project seeks to achieve five goals:

-- Install Network connected diagnostic tools and video systems in 6 rural clinics/healthcare centers in the Commonwealth of the Northern Mariana Islands using a Delay Tolerant Network (DTN) to mitigate loss of connectivity.
+- Install Network connected diagnostic tools and video systems in 10 rural clinics/healthcare centers in the American Samoa.

 - Connect rural physicians to resources in Ventura, California using new telemedicine equipment and Direct Health Information Exchange for document delivery.

 - Establish Provider / Healthcare Directory Services

 - Train participating nurses, physician’s assistants and doctors in multiple segments of telemedicine skills.

 - Empower patients to understand how telemedicine can improve their health and to use Direct Exchange to connect with their physicians and participate in their care.

 - Implement an expansion of Direct Health Information Exchange access for rural patients.

 Hub: Ventura County Medical Center – Ventura, California:

 Ventura County Health will serve as the project hub.